AngeloRusu24/AngeloRusu24/README.md

 Hi!
 I'm **Angelo**, a Full Stack Developer based in **Rome, Italy** 🇮🇹

-- 🔭 Currently working on **LocalPro** — a project management tool built with Java & Angular
+- 💻 I build end-to-end applications with **Java** on the backend and **Angular** on the frontend
-- 🦀 I love low-level programming with **Rust** — from ELF parsers to port scanners
+- 🦀 I also enjoy low-level programming with **Rust** — from ELF parsers to port scanners
-- 🌱 Always exploring new technologies across the stack
+- 🌱 Always exploring new technologies across the full stack
 - 📫 Reach me at **angelorusu24@gmail.com**

 ---